-Instead of throwing it in the middle of the living room, I showed him the place it belongs.
+Instead of throwing it in the middle of the living room, I showed him where it belongs.

 It took him a while to get this down, and sometimes he still forgets.
 But he knows that if he doesn’t put his backpack in the right spot, he’s lost 15 min of video game time from the weekend.

 But when he DOES it, without me asking him, I reward him.
-And I don’t mean reward as in give him a new toy or more video game time.
+And I don’t mean reward, as in giving him a new toy or more video game time.
 Rewards can quickly become the wrong motivator for our kids to obey.

 I more so mean to reward them with your praise and acknowledgment on follow through.
 This can mean a simple “thank you!”

 Sometimes we underestimate the power of kindness and showing appreciation in our parenting.

 What happens when they still respond disrespectfully?

 Sometimes we can do our best to communicate in love and do our part using the tips I provided above, yet STILL, they don’t listen or are disrespectful.

 This is where I tell you parenting is hard.
 You know that.
 But sometimes, if we just accept that our kids won’t be perfect, we can relax and stop trying to control them.